blomqma/next-rest-framework/docs/docs/getting-started.md

 import { NextRestFramework } from 'next-rest-framework';

 export const { defineCatchAllRoute, defineRoute } = NextRestFramework({
-  appDirPath: 'src/app' // Path to your app directory.
+  appDirPath: 'src/app', // Path to your app directory.
+  deniedPaths: ['/api/auth/**'] // Paths that are not using Next REST Framework if you have any.
 });
 ```